smphys/smphys.github.io/index.md

 Research on Biophysics - and related pheomena in low dimension (Nanoscale) are main issues we are focussing on.
 Our group develops and applies evolutionary approaches to answer open questions about transmission and dynamics of biomolecular interaction.

-Few interesting coverages can be enjoyed below:
+Few interesting coverages can be enjoyed here:

 {:.center}
 {% include section.html %}